Skip to main content

 • air/src/constraints/chiplets/bus/hash_kernel.rs

-Sibling-table and log_precompile-related hasher interactions.
+Sibling-table balancing and log_precompile-related hasher interactions on b_hash_kernel.

 • processor/src/trace/chiplets/hasher/trace.rs